marco-jardim/chatgpt-proxy/README.md

   response body (JSON or text).
 - **Zero dependencies** – uses only Node.js core modules; no need to `npm install`.
+- **Optional OAuth 2.0** – when configured, requests must include an `Authorization: Bearer <token>` header which is validated via a token introspection endpoint (RFC 7662).
+Required scopes and audience can be enforced.
+- **Debug logging** – set `DEBUG=1` to get verbose, prefixed console logs that help diagnose routing, validation, and proxy behavior.

 ## Usage